IBM-Cloud/isv-operator-product-deploy-sample/README.md

 If it produces any error or warning please ensure that you resolve all of them.

-Upload your tested Bundle artifacts in the below format to a GIT Repository and ensure its public.
+Upload to Git repository your operator bundle artifacts in one of the below required formats based on the release type.

+* First Operator Bundle version Release(example 1.0.0):

 ```
 .